Modern Slavery Act Statement

 Due Diligence and risk assessment

 The level of due diligence undertaken depends on the location and the nature of the work.
 A comprehensive checklist of policies enables the Group to identify risks of modern slavery and trafficking in the business and its supply chain.
 If we identify a risk, a more detailed due diligence exercise is conducted by us so that appropriate and informed decisions about the proposed work is made.
-Modern slavery risks will be considered in the Group's organisational risk register, which is reported in our annual report.

 The Group does not enter into business with any other organisation in the UK and Ireland which knowingly supports or is found to involve slavery, servitude and forced or compulsory labour.